arvindn05/nova-specs/specs/rocky/approved/glance-image-traits.rst

 metadata is not standardized unlike the traits and also requires host aggregates to be pre-created with duplicated standard traits which is not ideal.

+**Dealing with rebuild**

+see `rebuild shouldn't check with placement`_

+We can make an allocation request to placement using `GET /allocation_candidates` API without resources and only traits and make sure the host list returned contains the host we are currently doing a rebuild of.
+This would require a API change as currently resources are required in the allocation request API.

 Data model impact
 -----------------